 Bay Lauris ByrneSim '15 was a History and Art History double major at Dartmouth.
-She doesn't have one major project at Rauner, but instead has initiated and is maintaining a number of successful tasks, including assisting the Special Collections Education and Outreach Librarian with primary source education, creating and assuming primary responsibility for the library's Instagram account and designing and implementing an online exhibits page and then managing the student workers assigned to data entry for the project.
-She also curated and installed a single-case exhibit and will be doing the same for a three-case exhibit in the spring.
-In addition to these many responsibilities, Bay is contributing to a digital humanities project using Rauner's Brut manuscript.
+She didn't have one major project at Rauner, but instead initiated and maintained a number of successful tasks, including assisting the Special Collections Education and Outreach Librarian with primary source education, creating and assuming primary responsibility for the library's Instagram account and designing and implementing an online exhibits page and then managing the student workers assigned to data entry for the project.
+She also curated and installed both a single-case and three-case exhibit.
+In addition to these many responsibilities, Bay contributed significantly to a digital humanities project using Rauner's Brut manuscript.

 Maria Fernandez '14 graduated from Dartmouth with a major in History and a minor in Latin American Studies.
 As an undergraduate, she worked as a circulation services student assistant at Paddock Music Library and an archives student assistant at Rauner Special Collections Library.
-As an intern, Maria was able to continue processing the Grenville Clark papers (ML-7), a project that she had begun at Rauner as an undergraduate.
-She also assisted with the education and outreach program at Dartmouth by designing and facilitating several undergraduate class sessions at Rauner.
+As a fellow, Maria was able to continue processing the Grenville Clark papers (ML-7), a project that she had begun at Rauner as an undergraduate.
+She also completed a survey of all born-digital materials found in Rauner’s archival collections and assisted with the library’s education and outreach program by designing and facilitating several undergraduate class sessions.

 Maria says, "The flexibility and open-ended nature of my fellowship at Rauner allowed me to pursue and further develop my interests in history of the book, archives, digital preservation, and teaching with primary sources.
-It also exposed me to how research libraries, special collections, and archives carry out their missions to serve both general and academic audiences.
+It also exposed me to how archives and special collections libraries carry out their missions to serve both general and academic audiences.
 But the most valuable aspect of this fellowship was the unparalleled mentorship I received from incredibly insightful and compassionate colleagues.
-This mentorship from leaders in the fields of archives and special collections has helped me forge the professional and academic paths I am currently pursuing."
+This mentorship from leaders in the fields of archives and special collections has helped me forge the professional and academic paths I am currently on."